A. Being born of God.

 d.
 Keep yourselves from idols: This may seem like a strange way to end John’s letter, but it fits in with the theme of a real, living relationship with God.
 The enemy to fellowship with God is idolatry: embracing a false god, or a false idea of the true God.
 John rightly closes with this warning, after having spent much of the book warning us against the dangers of the false Jesus many were teaching in his day (1 John 3:18-23; 4:1-3; 5:6-9).

 i.
 We can only have a real relationship with the God who is really there!
 Idolatry, whether obvious (praying to a statue) or subtle (living for your career or someone other than God) will always choke out a real relationship with God, and damage our relationships with our brothers and sisters in Jesus.
 No wonder John ends with keep yourselves from idols; this is how we protect our relationship with God.

 ii.
-In a great sermon in this last verse of John's letter, Charles Spurgeon first noted that John addressed little children.
+In a great sermon on this last verse of John’s letter, Charles Spurgeon first noted that John addressed little children.

 · This is a title of deep affection.

 · This is a title that indicates regeneration and family relation.

 · This is a title that indicates humility.

 · This is a title that indicates teachableness.

 · This is a title that implies faith.

 · This is a title that implies weakness.